The-ai-Corporation/aiDevTest/README.md

 ## Task Restrictions
 - You should mainly need to add code into the ToSalesAgentList() method of the SalesAgentFileRecordList class (in FlatData.cs) - you can make changes to the code elsewhere in FlatData.cs and HierarchicalData.cs so long as it adheres to the other task restrictions below
 - Please do not modify any of the code in any of the classes except the ones in the aiCorporation.NewImproved namespace (FlatData.cs and HierarchicalData.cs).
 Your code will be tested in a harness where all the other files are unmodifed, and so it should still work against these original, unmodified files
 - The SalesAgent, SalesAgentList, Client, ClientList, BankAccount and BankAccountList classes are deliberately immutable.
-The SalesAgentBuilder, SalesAgentListBuilder, ClientBuilder, ClientListBuilder, BankAccountBuilder and BankAccountListBuilder classes are mutable versions of these classes and are intended to be used to create instances of the immutable classes.
-Please do NOT change immutability of the SalesAgent, SalesAgentList, Client, ClientList, BankAccount and BankAccountList classes
+The SalesAgentBuilder, SalesAgentListBuilder, ClientBuilder, ClientListBuilder, BankAccountBuilder and BankAccountListBuilder classes are mutable versions of these classes and are intended to be used to create instances of the immutable classes. **Please do NOT change immutability of the SalesAgent, SalesAgentList, Client, ClientList, BankAccount and BankAccountList classes**.

-A NOTE ABOUT CODING STYLE: Additional credit will be given to solutions that maintain (and replicate) the style of the code.
+**A NOTE ABOUT CODING STYLE:** Additional credit will be given to solutions that maintain (and replicate) the style of the code.
 It is important for developers to be able to code to the standards of a given team, so that the style of any code added feels completely familiar and does not feel alien to anyone else working on the product